British System

 Primary Education

-• Key Stage 1 includes Year 1 and Year 2
+• Key Stage 1 for students aged 5 to 7 (Year 1 and Year 2).

 Secondary Education